sthiede/Comparative_Genomics/day2_afternoon/README.md

 Use head, str, dim, etc. to explore the matrix you read in

-v.
+iv.
 Make a heatmap of all the LS-BSR results

 Install and load the R library "heatmap3"